monday-u-com/workshop-11/README.md

 ## Workshop Instructions
 You need to implement
 1. Avatar and Loader component
-2. stories according to the figma design.
+2. stories according to the figma design (see each component section for a more detailed explenation on which story to implement)

 ****Bonus****:
 Implement either Toggle or Accordion